chapel-lang/chapel/doc/rst/technotes/libraries.rst

    }

-If your exported functions rely upon any global variables defined in your module (or modules it relies upon), then you must additionally call the generated module initialization function.
+If your exported functions rely upon any global variables defined in your module (or the modules it relies upon), then you must additionally call the generated module initialization function.
 This function will be named ``chpl__init_<moduleName>``, and you can find its declaration in your generated ``.h`` file.